coderdojoindy/coderdojo-site/README.md

 coderdojoindy.org

+See issues for suggestions.
+And please, let's work together on this. :)

 Right now, there's just a couple of simple pages created by two of our dojo members that touch on what technologies we use, where we meet, and a link to the Eventbrite page.

 Next steps: